A virtue-based approach to reducing suffering given long-term cluelessness

 Common sense: A trivial sacrifice compared to what others might gain

 Another motivation that appeals to me might be described as a commonsense motivation.
 That is, there is a vast number of sentient beings in the world, of which I am just one, and hence the beneficial impact that I can have on other sentient beings is vastly greater than the beneficial impact I can have on my own life.
-After all, once my own basic needs are met, there is probably little I can do to improve my wellbeing further.
+After all, once my own basic needs are met, there is probably little I can do to improve my wellbeing much further.
 Indeed, I will likely find it more meaningful and fulfilling to try to help others than to try to improve my own happiness (cf. the paradox of hedonism and the psychological benefits of having a prosocial purpose).

 In light of this massive difference in potential impact, it feels like a no-brainer to dedicate a significant amount of resources toward helping others, especially when my own basic needs are already met.
 Not doing so would amount to giving several orders of magnitude greater importance to my own wellbeing than to the wellbeing of others, and I see no justification for that.
 Indeed, one need not endorse anything close to perfect consistency and impartiality to believe that such a massively skewed valuation is implausible.
 It is arguably just common sense.